datameet/covid19/website/docs/oxygen_shortage_deaths/index.md

 - source - Source  of the information, like News, Social Media etc
 - date_of_report - Date of Report
 - reference - Link to reference material

-### Quick Browse
-You can quickly browse the latest version of the data here.
-Filtering is possible using the Search box.
-You can click on the title to sort the table.
-You can use the pagination at the bottom of the table to explore page by page.
-You can also change rows per page.
-By default it is 25.

-<table id="data_table"></table>

 ### Web Archive of media
 Individual articles are archived automatically on archive.org.